metabrainz/musicbrainz-vm/README.md

      $ vagrant ssh -- bin/replicate stop

+## Troubleshooting

+If you get a mysterious error about containers not being started or some-such, try running this command:

+     $ vagrant ssh -- bin/reset-containers

 ## Post build clean-up

 Once the VM is built, a few cleanup bits should be done:

 * Delete the datadump files from /media/dbdump
-* Rename the user vagrant to 'mb' and set the password for user mb to 'mb'

-     sudo usermod -l mb vagrant
-     sudo passwd mb

 * Compress the data volume with this command:

         vboxmanage modifymedium disk --compact <uuid>